The center next door

 September 1, 2022

 It was a fine spring day.
 You know the kind.
 The sky is the color of Notre Dame’s blue and the day so resplendent you think that everything you touch may just turn into gold.
 I exited Geddes Hall–by the side door for some reason–to find my home under the Dome, Breen-Phillips just across the path.
-And so it has been that the Center for Social Concerns always seems to be next door–at every turn.
+And so it has been that the Institute for Social Concerns always seems to be next door–at every turn.

 One year ago, I returned to Notre Dame as a fellow in the 2021–22 Cohort of the Inspired Leadership Initiative (ILI).
-One of my goals for the year was to connect with the Center for Social Concerns and to meet the new Leo and Arlene Hawk Executive Director, Suzanne Shanahan, Ph.D.
+One of my goals for the year was to connect with the Institute for Social Concerns and to meet the new Leo and Arlene Hawk Executive Director, Suzanne Shanahan, Ph.D.
 And on this fine day, as Suzanne and I shared a wonderful conversation, my appreciation for the center deepened and it dawned on me how truly close it has been to me since its founding.

 An opportunity to align values with purpose